hanhvietphan/macos-thinkpad-t430/README.md

-Vanilla MacOSX on T430, almost perfectly with Sierra 12.6!
+Vanilla macOS on T430, almost perfectly with High Sierra 10.13!

-Credits to Rehabman
+Credits to ThiagoSchetini & Rehabman

-    WORKING =)
+#### WORKING =)
-        Intel Hyperthread (8 Threads)
+        Intel Hyperthread (8 Threads) - Nope, I use the i5 variant.
         Intel TurboBoost (up to 3.2 Ghz)
         Intel SpeedStep
         CPU HW Monitor (temps, clock and power)
         RAM DDR3 at 1600mhz
         Intel HD4000 1536MB
-        Brightness (FULL Range + Fn Brightness Keys) Display Port Out FullHD + Audio
+        Brightness (FULL Range + Fn Brightness Keys) <- Test Display Port Out FullHD + Audio <- Test Battery Status
-        Battery Status
-        WiFi + Bluetooth (using a rebranded Atheros Ar5b195) Ethernet
+        WiFi (I use an FIND_MODEL Atheros Intel a/b/g/n) Ethernet
-        Sleep (with both working sleep leds on/off) Display turns on automatically on wake/instant wake USB 3.0 Full Speed
+        Sleep (with both working sleep leds on/off) <- Test Display turns on automatically on wake/instant wake	<- Test USB 3.0 Full Speed
-        Audio ALC269 (Everything works, even after sleep) Webcam + Mic
+        Audio ALC269 (Everything works, even after sleep) <- Test Webcam + Mic <- Test?
-        Keyboard+ TouchPad
+        Keyboard + TouchPad <- switch mapping of < and $.

-    NOT WORKING ...
+#### NOT WORKING ...
         On Shutdown, need to remove USB 3.0 devices otherwise system will restart (USB 2.0 is ok!)
         SSD Trim (disabled. not recommended for OEM SSD’s on MacOSX) VGA output (apple doesn’t have support)
-        SD Card Reader
+        SD Card Reader <- never tested.

-CREATING INSTALLER

-    -> With Unibeast select Sierra UEFI only without ATI/nVidia (look at tools folder)
+		No compatible bluetooth hardware. =/

+#### Creating the installer
+	- You'll need thumbdrive of at least 8 GB, jHFS+ formatted.

+    - Use Unibeast to create the installer.
+Select UEFI and no ATI/nVidia.

-    -> After creation of USB Installer go to EFI/CLOVER/drivers64UEFI/ Remove everything and put the 4 files this repository
+	- After creating the USB Installer go to EFI/CLOVER/drivers64UEFI/ Remove everything and put the 4 files this repository (add the apfs.efi if need be)

-	-> Put all the kexts from 10.12 (or about the version you are trying to make) on other
+	- Put any kexts in EFI/CLOVER/kexts/10.12 etc. into ./other/ and copy the kexts from this repository into ./other/ as well.

-    -> Remove all the kexts folders except other
+		- Thus removing all kexts folders except ./other/

-INSTALL MAC OSX
+#### Install macOS

-    -> You need a mouse and external keyboard pluged (only for the install process)
+    - You'll need a mouse and external keyboard plugged in (for the install process).

-    -> If stucks on boot disable inject intel graphics
+	- If you get stuck on boot disable 'InjectIntel' graphics.

-SHOW HIDDEN FILES PLEASE!
+##### Install on Fusion Drive (Optional)
+If you have installed an SSD and a HDD in your T430, you can gain the advantages of using a fusion drive.
+Follow these steps to install on a fusion drive rather than a "regular" drive.

+	- Setup Fusion drive according to guides on the internet.

+	- Install macOS on external HDD.

+	- Restore HDD installation to Fusion Drive with Disk Utility on the install disk.

+	- *Alternatively* (never got this to work) do `/Volumes/"Image Volume/Install macOS High Sierra.app"
+    	/Contents/Resources/startosinstall --volume the_target_volume--converttoapfs NO --agreetolicense`
+    	from Terminal instead of regular install.

+	- Boot into new installation on Fusion Drive.

+#### Show hidden files (optional, but helpful)
-	-> after first boot, on Terminal:
-        defaults write com.apple.finder AppleShowAllFiles YES
+	- After first boot, on Terminal: defaults write com.apple.finder AppleShowAllFiles YES killAll Finder
-		killAll Finder

-INSTALL CLOVER (Your EFI Boot)
+#### Install Clover

-	-> Install “clover.pkg” (look inside tools folder) Check Install for UEFI Booting Only
+	- Install “clover.pkg” (found in repo/tools folder)
+    	Check 'Install for UEFI Booting Only'
-		Check Install Clover in the ESP
-		Check Drivers 64 UEFI (IMPORTANT! only OsxAptioFix2Drv-64)
+		This will automatically check 'Install Clover in the ESP' Check Drivers 64 UEFI (IMPORTANT!
+Do only check OsxAptioFix2Drv-64)

-	-> Now you can remove your Installer Pen Drive (you have boot)
+	- Now you can remove your Installer Pen Drive (you have boot)

-EFI/CLOVER
+#### Configure EFI/Clover

-    -> config.plist: use the one from this repository take from low-resolution-config.plist folder for 1366x768 display take from high-resolution-config.plist folder for 1600x900 or + display
+	- config.plist: use the one from this repository take from low-resolution-config.plist folder for 1366x768 display take from high-resolution-config.plist folder for 1600x900 or + display

-	-> /drivers64UEFI
+	- /drivers64UEFI
 		use the folder from this repository (with 4 files only!)

-	-> /kexts
+	- /kexts
 		Remove everything except other (leave it empty)

-	-> /ACPI/patched:
+	- /ACPI/patched:
-		(OPTION 1 Hard One - Recommended) Make your own SSDT and DSDT:
+		(OPTION 1 Difficult - but recommended) Make your own SSDT and DSDT:
-			-> First you need the vanilla .aml generated by your UEFI (BIOS) Enter in the clover boot menu and press F4 and FN+F4 That’s all.
+			-> First you'll need the vanilla .aml generated by your UEFI (BIOS) Enter in the clover boot menu and press F4 and FN+F4 That’s all.
 It’s gonna be on EFI/CLOVER/ACPI/origin